clayton-h-costa/pv_faultsim/README.md

   *	This is the simulink model that controls and runs the Simulation.

 * 3 - Func_SepDays.m
-  *	It's the MATLAB function that setup de dataset into the right format for it to be used in this project.
+  *	It's the MATLAB function that setup the dataset into the right format for it to be used in this project.

 * 4 - Func_FaultGen.m
   *	This MATLAB function will properly generate the "Config.txt" file use by the PSim's simulation.
 This file have the values for: Short-Circuit Resistors, Degradation Resistors, Open Circuit Switches, MPPT Gain and Shadow Gain.